-One of the most important jobs you have as a parent is keeping your child safe when riding in a vehicle.
-Each year thousands of young children are killed or injured in car crashes.
+One of your most important jobs as a parent is to keep your child safe when riding in a vehicle.
+Each year, thousands of young children are injured or killed in car crashes.
 Proper use of car safety seats helps keep children safe.
-But with so many different car safety seats on the market, it’s no wonder many parents find this overwhelming.
+With so many safety seats on the market, it can be difficult to know which one is appropriate for your child.

-The type of seat your child needs depends on several things including age, size, and type of vehicle.
-To be sure your child is using the most appropriate seat, read on.
+The type of seat your child needs depends on several things including your child’s age, size and the type of vehicle you have.

 Types of car safety seats at a glance

-The chart below is a quick guide to where to start your search.
-Once you’ve found your car safety seat, it’s important to continue your research to learn more about each seat you use.
+The chart below is a quick guide to start your search.
+Once you’ve found the appropriate car safety seat for your child, it’s important to continue your research to learn more about each seat you use.
 Additional information can be found by clicking on the following link: Car Seats – Information for Families.

 |Age||Type of Seat||General Guidelines|